EngstromJimmy/Blazm.Components/README.md

 ### Grouping

-To add grouping set the data as usual (without grouping) and set the GroupBy-Parameter.
+To add grouping set the data as usual (without grouping) and set the GroupBy-parameter.

 ``` csharp
 GroupBy="d=>d.Group"